camunda/camunda-bpm-examples/startevent/soap-cxf-server-start/README.md

 SOAP CXF server start process example
 ===============================================================
 This example demonstrates how to start a process via a SOAP webservice-server generated using CXF in a Spring application.
-This example works with Tomcat distribution
+This example works with Tomcat distribution.
+Note: The example does not work with JDK 9+.

 ![Example Process][png]